htothenan1/next_todolist/README.md

-Simple todo list application using nextjs and mongodb. user is able to create, complete and delete tasks.
+Simple todo list application using nextjs, typescript, and mongodb. user is able to create, complete and delete tasks.